rogervila/global-namespace/README.md

 It works the same way, but it will ignore a function if it does not exist.

-This can be useful if you have a function that you cannot mockup for some reason.
+This can be useful if you have a function that you cannot be mocked for some reason.

 ```php
 use PHP\IgnoreMissing as PHP;